brillout/parcel-ssr/readme.md

 # `@parcel-ssr`

-`@parcel-ssr` is a tiny yet powerful SSR tool based on Parcel.
+`@parcel-ssr` is a tiny yet powerful SSR tool based on Parcel v2.

 - Tiny: it's only few hundreds LOCs.
 - Powerful: